pgorman/dangerjaunt/minirules.md

 #### 4. Fly ####

-Fly grants the power of flight, with a movement rate of 120 feet per round.
+Soar with a movement rate of 120 feet per round.
-The Referee rolls for the duration of the spell without disclosing the result to the Player.
+The referee rolls the duration of the spell without disclosing the result to the player.
 Range: touch, duration: d6 turn + 1 turn/level.

 #### 5. Lightning Bolt ####

-A ten foot wide bolt of lightning extends 60 feet from the fingertip of the caster.
+A ten foot wide bolt of lightning arcs 60 feet from the fingertip of the caster.
 Anyone in its path suffers 1d6 points of damage per level of the caster, though a successful saving throw halves damage.
 The bolt always extends 60 feet, even if it must ricochet backward from something that blocks its path.
 Range: 6'', duration: instant.

 #### 6. Water Breathing ####

-Water Breathing grants the ability to breathe underwater.
+Water Breathing imbues the target's lungs with the ability to wring oxygen from water.
 Range: 3'', duration: 2 hours.

 ### Magic-User Spells Level 4 ###